brandonjackson/global-dialogues/analysis_output/GD5/research/sections/section_03_beliefs_about_animal_cognition.md

 **Method:** SQL queries on responses table examining segment-level agreement scores for Q39-Q41.

-**Details:** The data shows consistent belief levels across all three animal capacities, with segment scores around 0.6 for "Strongly believe" responses.
-There is notable variation across geographic regions, with Northern Africa showing higher belief (0.82) and some regions like Caribbean showing lower scores.
+**Details:** The data shows varying belief levels across the three animal capacities: emotion (66.7%) > language (60.0%) > culture (28.6%).
+This hierarchy suggests people more readily accept animal emotions and communication than complex cultural traditions.
+Regional variations exist but were not fully analyzed in the available data.

 ### Question 3.2: Impact of New Information
 **Question:** What is the distribution of responses regarding how much the provided scientific facts about animal cognition (Q43) impacted respondents' perspectives (Q44)?